They Died with Their Boots On: Custer's last stand

-Historical Accuracy
+Historical accuracy

 The film shows Custer leading his troops in a saber charge, in the course of which they are surrounded and Custer, being the last man alive, is killed.
 In reality, the men had boxed their sabers and sent them to the rear before the battle; site evidence, along with some Native American accounts, indicates that Custer may have been among the first to die.
 He is also shown during the battle with his trademark long hair when, in reality, he had cut it short just prior to the Little Bighorn campaign.
 Several members of Custer's family (his brothers Thomas and Boston, his brother-in-law James Calhoun and nephew Henry Reed) also died in the battle but are not depicted in the drama.

-Custer is portrayed as completely devoted and faithful to his wife Libby, but was in reality alleged to have unofficially married an Indian woman named Mo-nah-se-tah during his campaign against the Cheyenne and had children with her.
-However, some historians contend that he'd become sterile after contracting venereal disease at West Point and that the father was really his brother Thomas.
+Custer is portrayed as completely devoted and faithful to his wife Libby but was in reality alleged to have unofficially married an Indian woman named Mo-nah-se-tah during his campaign against the Cheyenne and had children with her.
+However, some historians contend that he had become sterile after contracting venereal disease at West Point and that the father was really his brother Thomas.

-It also, however, accurately portrays Custer as sympathetic to the Indians situation at being forced to give up their lands to the incoming white settlers.
-He also said that if he were an Indian he'd fight the encroaching white expansion, which is said in the film, and spoke out against the abuses they had to suffer on the reservations.
-As depicted, he was considered by many higher-ranking officers to be a glory seeking troublemaker.
+The film also, however, accurately portrays Custer as sympathetic to the Indians situation at being forced to give up their lands to the incoming white settlers.
+He also said that, if he were an Indian, he would fight the encroaching white expansion, which is said in the film, and spoke out against the abuses they had to suffer on the reservations.
+As depicted, he was considered by many higher-ranking officers to be a glory-seeking troublemaker.